tudo-aqua/bgw/docs/util/coordinate/coordinate.md

 val bottomRight: Coordinate
 ````

-Additionally, the dimensions get calculated
+Additionally, the dimensions get calculated and can be accessed:
 ````kotlin
 val height: Double
 val width: Double